-SF 50301 Theatre Arts 3-Exhibit one of the following items: 1) Portfolio of activities for set design; make-up; or sound, props, or costuming completed during the current year; This should include pictures of activities, information on the show or performance, details on your involvement.
-2) Display that includes sound, props and costume charts appropriate for a selected scene from a story or play (limited to no more than 8 items); 3) Display a scenic design model to depict a scene from a script; 4) Display illustrating a character with make-up drawn or colored in.
+SF 50301 Theatre Arts 3-Exhibit one of the following items: 1) Portfolio of activities for set design; make-up; or sound, props, or costuming completed during the current year; 2) Display that includes sound, props and costume charts appropriate for a selected scene from a story or play (limited to no more than 8 items); 3) Display a scenic design model to depict a scene from a script; 4) Display illustrating a character with make-up drawn or colored in.
 Include a photograph of a person wearing the make-up and information on the character's personality or part in the play.